vmarvakova/assignment5/README.md

  - All the other squares in the same *box*.
 A 9x9 grid is divided into 9 boxes, each 3x3: no two values in the same box can have the same value.
 For larger grids (e.g. 16x16), the size of the box is always the square root of the size of the grid.

-If at any point the set of value for a square becomes empty, the function should return false: it has been shown that there is no value that can go in a square.
+If at any point the set of values for a square becomes empty, the function should return false: it has been shown that there is no value that can go in a square.

 The loop should continue whilst values are still being removed from the sets of possible values.
 The reason for this is that after setting the given square, we might end up with only one option being left for some other squares on the grid.
 For instance, if on a given row some of the squares had the sets: